 Have a current Healthcare Provider level CPR certification

 Pass drug test

 Step 2 – Enroll in an ADHP-approved CNA training program

 As mentioned, nursing assistant training in Alabama is regulated by the ADPH.
-In order for you to become eligible to test for certification, you must first complete a program that is approved by this organization.
+In order for you to become eligible to test for an Alabama CNA certification, you must first complete a program that is approved by the ADPH.

 Only Choose Approved Nurse Aide Courses in Alabama